amdp/cooperacynuxt/LearningDocs.md

 Axios just simplifies XMLHttpRequests but we could use XMLHttpRequests directly.
+Axios or XMLHttpRequests are like paper orders the ships carry and give to the server when they arrive.
+Those orders are executed and GET,
+POST, PUT, DELETE things.
+Usually the orders tell to GET DATA.

-In any case, the actions use axios or xmlhttp requests to get info from the remote server database and mutate the vuex variables.
+In any case, the actions use axios or xmlhttp requests to get info from the remote server database and mutate the vuex state variables.

-To overcome this challenge, you must find a function with
+Well done!
+To overcome this challenge you have a difficult task: go to

-this.$store.dispatch
+`/pages/index.vue`
+get the name of the "store.dispatch"
+ACTION.
+It is between quotes.

+Then go to
+`/store/index.js`
+and look for the same ACTION.
+Inside of the ACTION find the
+"axios" directive, it shoould be a
+"axios.get" one.
+After the word
+DBURL you will find a quoted PATH, similar to the ACTION name.
+Keep that path in mind.

+Now go to the file
+`/db.js`
+in the ///// GET /////
+part, look for the same path after something similar to "axios.get":
+`app.get(`

-when you find it, copy and paste the function in the discord server and you're done!
+If you find it, copy all of it and paste it in the discord server.

-### CHALLENGE TWO: VUEX AND THE SERVER
+If it is the right one, you gained another level!
+CONGRATULATIONS!
+You now earned the VUEX EXPLORER LEVEL!

+## LEVEL THREE: BACK TO THE BASICS

+In this upcoming lessons we will start back from basic html and learn step by step
+Vue, Vuex and the rest of NUXT.